lastlockedroom/lastlockedroom.github.io/_posts/2023-12-01-family-guy-mystery.md

 ![Peter in Armor](/assets/img/8/1.png){: width="640" .center}

 In general, though, I won't talk about the humor.
 Some jokes made me chuckle, I guess.
 This was before Family Guy had completely given up and started padding with long unfunny ramble segments and Conway Twitty, so you might have a good time.
-If you can gloss over the strange amount of Jewish jokes.
+Maybe.

 ---